ka2in/mydocusaurus/docs/intro.md

 ---
-sidebar_label: 'Farowave Blog'
+sidebar_label: 'Farowave Guides'
 sidebar_position: 1
 ---

-# Farowave Blog
+# Farowave Guides

 A space dedicated to enterprise documentation, technical communication, and the open web.